Voilaah/oc-eclia-docs/docs/api/invoice.md

 ## Update Invoice

-Used to update the payment status of an invoice.

 `(POST) /api/arcadier/invoice/{invoiceId}`
 or
 `(PUT) /api/arcadier/invoice/{invoiceId}`

+Used to update the payment status of an invoice in Arcadier System.
-Wrapper for Aracadier API v2 *Post-Checkout - Update payments for Invoice Number*:
+This API is a Wrapper for Aracadier API v2 *Post-Checkout - Update payments for Invoice Number*:

 `https://{your-marketplace}.arcadier.io/api/v2/admins/{adminID}/invoices/{invoiceID}`